edfvr/vw-car-listings-analysis/README.md

 # Analysing data from a CSV file on Volkswagen listings with Python

 ## Description
-- `data_analysis.py` shows the most expensive VW car, finds th average price for VW Golfs and also shows the average mileage for VW Polos registered in 2020,
+- `data_analysis.py` shows the most expensive VW car, finds th average price for VW Golfs and also shows the average mileage for VW Polos registered in 2020.

 - `bar_chart.py` shows the average mileage for each VW model in a bar chart.

 - `pie_chart.py` shows the distribution between fuel types in a pie chart.

 ## Pandas and Matplotlib Installation
-To install pandas run
+To install pandas run:
 ```
 pip install pandas
 ```

-To install matplotlib
+To install matplotlib:
 ```
 pip install matplotlib
 ```